DC Circulator: Phaseout

 On July 29, 2024, the District Department of Transportation announced that the service would be drawn down throughout the remainder of the year, and eventually discontinued on December 31.
 Reductions including the discontinuation of most late-night services, elimination of the Rosslyn – Dupont Circle route, and increased headways, are planned to begin on October 1.
 The announcement cited decreasing ridership and transportation budget cuts as the reasons for ending the service.

 On October 1, 2024, the Rosslyn – Dupont Circle route was discontinued entirely, and late night service on the Woodley Park – Adams Morgan and Georgetown – Union Station routes were discontinued.
 Additionally, all routes were now scheduled to operate every 20 minutes.
-WMATA responded to the route discontinuation by increasing weekend frequencies on the Ballston—Farragut Square Line (designated as route 38B) which operates a similar route to the discontinued Circulator route.
+WMATA responded to the route discontinuation by increasing weekend frequencies on the Ballston – Farragut Square Line (at the time designated as route 38B, now the A58) which operated a similar route to the discontinued Circulator route.

 On December 15, 2024, WMATA implemented multiple bus service adjustments, including the introduction of a new route, to prepare for the elimination of the Circulator routes.
-A new daily bus route called the Anacostia – Stanton Road Line (route C25) was created to provide service to Stanton Road and Pomeroy Road from Anacostia Station every half hour.
+A new daily bus route called the Anacostia – Stanton Road Line (now route C25) was created to provide service to Stanton Road and Pomeroy Road from Anacostia Station every half hour.
 This new service was intended to provide coverage to areas serviced by the Congress Heights – Union Station route that were not previously serviced by any existing Metrobus routes.
-The routing of the Wisconsin Avenue Line was adjusted to move the northbound terminal of the 33 route from Federal Triangle to Union Station, providing a similar routing to the Circulator's Georgetown – Union Station route.
-Service was increased on the 14th Street Line (routes 52 and 54) along 14th Street between Colorado Avenue and Metro Center Station to compensate for the elimination of the Eastern Market – L'Enfant Plaza route.
+The routing of the Wisconsin Avenue Line (at the time designated as route 33) was adjusted to move the northbound terminal of the route from Federal Triangle to Union Station, providing a similar routing to the Circulator's Georgetown – Union Station route.
+Service was increased on the 14th Street Line (at the time designated as routes 52 and 54) along 14th Street between Colorado Avenue and Metro Center Station to compensate for the elimination of the Eastern Market – L'Enfant Plaza route.

 December 31, 2024 was the last day that the DC Circulator ran service before ending all service.